The Corsican Brothers (1941 film)

-The Corsican Brothers is a 1941 swashbuckler film starring Douglas Fairbanks Jr. in a dual role as the title Conjoined twins, separated at birth and raised in entirely different circumstances.
+The Corsican Brothers is a 1941 American historical swashbuckler film directed by Gregory Ratoff and starring Douglas Fairbanks Jr. in a dual role as the titular conjoined twins who are separated at birth and raised in entirely different circumstances.
 Both thirst for revenge against the man who killed their parents (played by Akim Tamiroff), both fall in love with the same woman (portrayed by Ruth Warrick).
 The story is very loosely based on the 1844 novella Les frères Corses (in English: The Corsican Brothers) by French writer Alexandre Dumas, père.

 Dimitri Tiomkin was nominated for an Academy Award for Best Original Score (Score of a Dramatic or Comedy Picture).

 Plot

 In Corsica, the entire Franchi clan gather in anticipation of the birth of the child of Count and Countess Franchi (Henry Wilcoxon, Gloria Holden).
 Dr. Enrico Paoli (H. B. Warner) informs the count that his wife has given birth to Siamese twins.
 Count Franchi insists he try to separate them surgically, even after Paoli tells him that it would be a miracle if the babies survived.
 Before he can begin, however, the Franchis' bitter rivals the Colonnas launch a surprise attack, led by Baron Colonna (Akim Tamiroff).
 All of the Franchis are killed except the babies, who are carried to safety by Paoli and faithful family retainer Lorenzo (J. Carrol Naish).

 Later, Paoli successfully separates the boys, but wonders if he has done the right thing.
 Since Colonna has found out that twins were born, Paoli agrees to let Count Franchi's good friends, Monsieur and Madame Dupre (Walter Kingsford, Nana Bryant), take Mario Franchi to Paris to raise as their own son, while Lorenzo hides in the hills with Lucien Franchi.

 Twenty years pass.
 Lucien, now a bandit leader in Corsica, has a strange bond with his brother.
 More and more frequently, Lucien experiences what Mario does, though he has not been told about his twin.
 Lorenzo dismisses it as just dreams.
 At a Paris theatre, Mario saves Countess Isabelle Gravini (Ruth Warrick) from being annoyed by a marquis (Henry Brandon).
 When Mario is stabbed in the back by the marquis after a duel, Lucien also feels the pain.

 Finally, when the twins are twenty-one years old, Paoli reunites them.
 They both swear to avenge their parents by killing Colonna, now the tyrannical ruler of Corsica.
 In addition, Lucien confirms that what he experienced actually occurred to Mario.
 They begin slaying Colonna's relatives, one by one, pretending to be the same person, leaving Colonna wondering how the bandit chief could be in two widely separated places in such a short time.